HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 That is specifically very useful because when you are writing a note and want to link to some concept, you can open brackets with `[[`, and aliases will come up as suggestions in case you use a different spelling, a related term, or a synonym.
 Aliases also allow you to group together related concepts into a single note, such as when a paper introduces a new concept or method.
 Finally, Obsidian can show unlinked mentions of aliases among the backlinks to improve the linking between notes.
 - `hasTopic`: This is the first example of a **typed link** between notes, where the link type `hasTopic` provides additional semantic information about the link.
 It is the most important property for discoverability.
-I often have practically empty paper notes with just this field filled in so that it is indexed and easy to find.
-Note that you can include multiple topics in this field!
+I often have practically empty paper notes with just this field filled in so that it is indexed and easy to find and navigate to.
+Note that you can (and should) include multiple topics in this field!
 - `author`: A typed link to author notes, indicating they authored the paper.
 Author notes are just notes with the tag `#author` and where they work.
 This may seem like hassle at first, but having author notes is surprisingly useful for networking!
 Whenever I am (re)meeting someone, I check which of their papers I read and what I liked about them.
 This can also inspire useful new ideas for collaborations.
 I also use author notes to track where and when I met someone to reduce the amount of instances of "where did I know you from...".